Bryan-Lieu/NYCHA-datavizproject/README.md

 ## Description of the Notebook
 ### In this Jupyter Notebook, the data was cleaned, transformed, and visualized to answer the research question.
 The steps followed include:

-#### - Data Cleaning:

-Removed unnecessary entries (e.g., FHA in the borough column).

-Filtered out rows with missing or erroneous data.

-Converted date columns to a standard format.

-#### - Data Aggregation:

-Aggregated the electricity consumption and costs by borough, month, and year to analyze pandemic trends.

 #### - Data Visualization:

 Line Chart: Visualizes the electricity costs over time, with a highlighted period regarding the pandemic and the annotated peaks and lowest point in costs.